-Given that it was around naptime for the Little One when we got off the subway in Queens, I tried to stroller her into a nap.
+Given it was around naptime for my Little One when we got off the subway in Queens, I tried to stroller her into a nap.
 After 10 minutes, I succeeded.
-Since we could use the strollers in Citi Field (as opposed to having to check them at guest relations like you do at Yankee Stadium), my friend and I decided to push her right inside.
+Since we could use the strollers in Citi Field, my friend and I decided to push her right inside.

 I pulled my diaper bag out of the bottom of the stroller in advance of the gate and unzipped it so the security personnel could inspect the innards to ensure that I wasn’t toting in C4 with my Burt’s Bees Diaper Ointment.
-With half a glance at the bag, the security guy then asked me to take my baby out of the stroller, please.
+With half a glance at the bag, the security guy then asked me to take my baby (she’s really a toddler) out of the stroller, please.

 So I pulled her out.
 She immediately woke up.
-Satisfied that there wasn’t a grenade strapped to the ass of my baby (ahem, toddler), the guard waved us through.
+Satisfied that there wasn’t a grenade strapped to the ass of my kid, the guard waved us through.

-We settled into our seats, which were excellent, by the way: three rows back from the left field wall where home run balls are a real concern when you’ve got a baby — toddler — on your lap.
-The seats, which had they been in Yankee Stadium would have gone for something like $350, cost only $19 on StubHub.
+We settled into our seats, which were excellent, by the way: three rows back from the left field wall where home run balls are a real concern when you’ve got a baby (ugh – toddler) on your lap.
+The seats, had they been crosstown at Yankee Stadium in The Bronx (if you go to The Bronx — brother, you REALLY better have a reason) would have gone for something like $350.
+Here, they cost only $19 on StubHub.
 Little One kept up with her “Go!
 Go!” but then they started to turn into “Yay!
-Yay!” and clapped her hands with everybody else.
+Yay!” and clapped her hands with everybody else once the game started.

-She actually stayed in her seat and let me put on her hat (pink, Yankees – sorry) and she let me put on her sunglasses (pink), apply sun block, and change her out of her pants and into her (pink) shorts when it got hot.
-She even tracked the home run ball that Cincinnati’s Joey Votto hit into the seats about fifteen feet from us (in the ESPN SportsCenter highlight of Votto’s blast later that night, she’s appeared as the light pink blur that doesn’t move while everybody else around her stands up and leans left).
+She actually stayed in her seat and let me put on her hat (pink, Yankees – sorry) and she let me put on her sunglasses (pink), apply sunblock (chalky), and change her out of her pants and into her (pink) shorts when it got hot.
+My baby — TODDLER — even tracked the baseball that Cincinnati’s Joey Votto hit into the seats about 15 feet from us (in the ESPN SportsCenter highlight of Votto’s home run blast later that night, she appeared as the light pink blur that doesn’t move while everybody else around her stands up and leans left).

-She also learned from dear old dad that you never throw the ball back, you never toss the ball back on the field, no matter how many home fans around you are clamoring for you to do so because
+She also learned from dear ol’ dad that you never throw the baseball back.
+Never, ever toss it back on the field!
+No matter how many home fans around you are clamoring for you to do so.
+Why?
+Because:

 - You might hit and injure a player who isn’t expecting a baseball to come from behind him, and